h2oai/mlops-dai-runtimes/hive-mojo-scorer/README.md

-# DriverlessAI Hive
-Use a Driverless AI Model in Hive via HQL
+# Driverless AI Model Deployment: Apache Hive

-Using DAI and then this program enables them to quickly build and use models.
+Driverless AI models can be deployed in Hive with HiveQL (HQL).
+Using Driverless AI and Hive together lets you quickly build and deploy models.

-The UDF enables the model name to use used as part of the query, this means the UDF can dynamically load and score from a single UDF, this helps in deployment otherwise a UDF per model might be required.
+The following User-Defined Function (UDF) lets the model name be used as part of the query, which means that a single UDF can dynamically load and score multiple models.

-This UDF have been used with both Hive and Beeline shells.
+This UDF have been tested with both Hive and Beeline shells.

-## Downloading Instructions
+## Hive UDF Scorer Download

-You can download the Hive Scorer from the [downloads page](https://s3.amazonaws.com/artifacts.h2o.ai/releases/ai/h2o/dai-custom-scorers/downloads/index.in.html)
+Download the Hive scorer from the [Custom Scorers download page](https://s3.amazonaws.com/artifacts.h2o.ai/releases/ai/h2o/dai-custom-scorers/DAI-1.8.9/index.html).

 ## Deployment

+Run the following in the Hive console.

-Include the runtime that matches the DAI version the model was created with.
+**Note**: Use the runtime that matches the Driverless AI version the model was created with.

 ```
 hive> add jar mojo2-runtime-1.5.5.jar;